The board of Another Brick in Nepal is made up of a group of like-minded people living on Vancouver Island. Learn more

 I grew up in the UK and moved to Canada around 15 years ago.
 Since moving to Canada I have been lucky enough to be involved in various charitable endeavours, though none quite on the scale of what we aim to achieve with ABIN.
-Whilst working for TELUS I was the head of the social committee for our office and was able to raise money, and get a lot of volunteer hours in to help support our local community in Montreal.
 This gave me a passion for supporting people and giving opportunity to those who haven’t been as lucky as I have.
 After working with Wounded Warrior I really saw the difference my time and energy could make, and knew it was time to seek out something I was passionate about being involved with.